A day in the life of a UX designer

 Let’s say you’ve created a design you’re very happy with.
 All you have to do now is validate your work.
 You can either do this by presenting your work to stakeholders or by doing a workshop.

-This is a big part of the UX designer’s job.
-That’s because UX is still a new profession.
+You’re presenting and defending UX a lot of the time because UX is still a new profession.
 Not everybody knows what it is.
 And even if they do it is not always a given that your colleagues believe in the added value of UX.

 You have to show them by presenting results or by actively involving them during workshops.
 What we believe to be a great way to do this is by showing them struggling users or by presenting actual user quotes.
 They’ll see that UX design is far more than just creating pixel-perfect designs.